 “The Calm Before The Storm”

-You’ve probably already heard the saying: “You either go to school to learn or you go to school to sell drugs.”
-If not, here’s a little lesson about life from an “ex-baller” to you.
+You’ve probably already heard the saying: “You either have balls or you go to school.”
+If not, here’s a little free lesson about life from an ex-baller to you.

 A few days before my 19th birthday I went full in – 100% underground.